uniport/uniport-gateway/docs/src/main/mkdocs/content/04-customization/include-dynamic-configuration.md

 <!-- markdownlint-disable first-line-h1 -->

-Dynamic configuration contains all the definitions for how the Portal-Gateway processes requests.
+Dynamic configuration contains all the definitions for how the Uniport-Gateway processes requests.
 This configuration can be changed during runtime.

 #### Routers